 Oestrogen levels are at their peak; an egg ready to be fertilised is discharged into the abdominal cavity, then grabbed by the fallopian tubes to provide a pathway to the uterus.
 The cervix secretes a stretchy mucus to help sperm reaching the egg.
 BBT peaks a couple of days after ovulation.

 If you experience pain during ovulation, apply a hot water bottle to your abdomen/back to relax the pelvis and Rest!!

-If you don't ovulate regularly, make sure you try Fertility Reflexology as it can help stimulate eggs production.
+If you don't ovulate regularly, make sure you try our Bespoke Acupuncture for fertility treatment as it can help stimulate eggs production.

 MENSTRUAL CYCLE PHASE No.4: POST OVULATION (Day 21-28)

 Blood increases and the lining of the uterus thickens to prepare for fecundation.

 If you become aware of patterns of PMS symptoms such as Cramps, Irritability, Mood swings, this may mean there is an excess of built-up energy.
 Therefore Try to DANCE!
 MOVE!
 EXERCISE!!!!